php-fig/fig-standards/proposed/links.md

     public function getLinks();

     /**
-     * Returns a collection of LinkInterface objects that have a specific relationship.
+     * Returns an iterable of LinkInterface objects that have a specific relationship.
      *
-     * The collection may be an array or any PHP \Traversable object.
+     * The iterable may be an array or any PHP \Traversable object.
 If no links
      * with that relationship are available, an empty array or \Traversable MUST be returned.
      *
      * @return LinkInterface[]|\Traversable